 Radon is the second-leading cause of lung cancer in the United States, with up to 21,000 lung cancer deaths per year attributed to radon.
 Knowing the dangers of radon, homeowners should also know that some regions and households are more susceptible than others due to factors like local geology.
-To ensure that your home is safe from the dangers of radon, Radon-Rid provides a tool to help you check your county radon levels to keep you informed and aware of radon’s presence.
+To ensure that your home is safe from the dangers of radon, Radon-Rid, LLC provides a tool to help you check your county radon levels to keep you informed and aware of radon’s presence.

 What Causes Different County Radon Levels?